JungHoRan/JungHoRan/README.md

 ## ⭐Hey!
 Nice to see you.
 Welcome to my page!
 My name is Zheng Haoran.
 I am an undergraduate student at Beijing University of Posts and Telecommunications,China.
 - ✏️ Python / C++ / JavaScript / Verilog / Matlab
 - 🔭 I’m currently working on the early detection of Alzheimer's disease based on multimodal large models.
-- 🌱 I'm reviewing some core courses in the field of electronic information.
+- 🌱 I am an intern at Tsinghua University.
 - 📫 How to reach me:You can reach me via 1463699510@qq.com or connect with me on z1463699510hr.
 - ⚡ Fun fact:I love playing basketball and working out very much.